batica81/prefixQuiz/README.md

 # prefixQuiz

 This is a game to help you learn country prefixes.
-It has two modes, guess the country and guess the prefix.
+It has three modes: guess the country, guess the prefix and prefix lookup.

 ~~The list was taken from: https://www.itu.int/en/ITU-R/terrestrial/fmd/Pages/call_sign_series.aspx and modified a little bit.~~